-I teach weekly reading lessons in which the children work on their comprehension skills and understanding.
+We have 3 weekly reading lessons in which the children work on their comprehension skills and understanding.
 The main skills I am aiming to develop in the children’s reading are:

 - Discussion of words and phrases which capture the readers interest